 - the nature of contacts made with potential customers.

 I discuss below how these factors relate to the instant Polara case.

-Be warned that should you test your product out in the public and leave it out there so that the public can still see the invention after you know that it works, the one year time period will start.
-You cannot assert that your use in the public falls within the experimentation exception indefinitely.
+Be warned that should you test your product out in the public and leave it out there so that the public can still see the invention after you know that it works, the one-year time period will start.
+You cannot assert that your use in public falls within the experimentation exception indefinitely.